-From small business to Fortune 500 companies, several players across various industries have dived into the deep sea of digital transformation.
+From small businesses to Fortune 500 companies, several players across various industries have dived into the deep sea of digital transformation.

-The pandemic caught many businesses off-guard as not all of them were able to combat the situation with adequate tech tools.
-For example, a research shows that in 2019, more than 90% of the enterprises adopted cloud computing.
+The pandemic caught many businesses off-guard as not all could combat the situation with adequate tech tools.
+For example, research shows that in 2019, more than 90% of enterprises adopted cloud computing.
 Since their journey had just begun, they weren’t very prompt and efficient in fighting the challenges posed by the pandemic.

-Pre-pandemic, Gartner predicted that cloud computing and migration market was expected to grow exponentially through 2020—at a growth rate of 24%.
-A study conducted by post-COVID strike reveals that more than 87% IT decision makers have actively implemented cloud migration strategies in their companies.
+Pre-pandemic, Gartner predicted that the cloud computing and migration market was expected to grow exponentially through 2020—at a growth rate of 24%.
+A study conducted during the post-COVID strike reveals that more than 87% of IT decision-makers have actively implemented cloud migration strategies in their companies.

-To stay ahead of the bulging performance and efficiency curve, companies need a cloud-first strategy.
+Companies need a cloud-first strategy to stay ahead of the bulging performance and efficiency curve.
 Here’s how this technology has and is expected to play out in the post-pandemic world.

 Changing Cost Models

-Modern day startups are looking for acumen to deploy flexible budget models, chiefly those in pay-as-you-go service areas.
+Modern-day startups seek insight to deploy flexible budget models, chiefly those in pay-as-you-go service areas.
 As expected, the OpEx versus CapEx debate has heated up once again.

 Companies have adopted cost-cutting business models during the pandemic.
 Layoffs and infrastructural asset reduction are visible across different industries.

-However, smart decision makers have turned to digital tools and advanced technologies to reduce their overall operational business costs.
+However, intelligent decision-makers have turned to digital tools and advanced technologies to reduce operational business costs.

-Moreover, in the post-pandemic world, companies, both private and government, are likely to upscale their efficiency by adopting cloud computing practices in 2021.
-This will not only help them stay lucrative and cut costs, but also escalate their infrastructure capacity.
+Moreover, in the post-pandemic world, private and government companies are likely to upscale their efficiency by adopting cloud computing practices in 2021.
+This will help them stay lucrative, cut costs, and escalate their infrastructure capacity.

 Aptitude-Based Company Structure

-Digital transformation, particularly cloud computing, has allowed companies to enter the era of intelligence.
-This is the key to secure a bright spot in the industry and become a leading player in the future development of global capitals, commerce, and businesses.
+Digital transformation, particularly cloud computing, has allowed companies to enter the intelligence era.
+This is the key to securing a bright spot in the industry and becoming a leading player in the future development of global capital, commerce, and businesses.

 A study by Gartner shows that business resilience has never been more penetrating.
-Small, medium, and large enterprises across the globe are adopting to the changing environment by reorganizing their business structures.
-They’re seen moving toward cutting-edge technological tools like IoT, 5G, AI, and cloud computing, and companies taking advantage of these technologies will successfully thrive in the post pandemic world.
+Small, medium, and large enterprises across the globe are adapting to the changing environment by reorganizing their business structures.
+They’re seen moving toward cutting-edge technological tools like IoT, 5G, AI, and cloud computing, and companies taking advantage of these technologies will successfully thrive in the post-pandemic world.

-The pandemic forced us all to maintain physical distance in order to curb the spread of the deadly virus.
-This automatically translated into public places shutting down, and people were instructed to stay at home.
+The pandemic forced us all to maintain physical distance to curb the spread of the deadly virus.
+This automatically translated into public places shutting down, and people were instructed to stay home.
 Workplaces have been no exception.
-Due to close human contact, work from home policies were rolled out as soon as first few COVID cases were reported in the country.
+Due to close human contact, work-from-home policies were rolled out as soon as the first few COVID cases were reported in the country.

-Business across the US and Canada have paired up with qualified cloud hosting services providers like gotomyerp to ensure a competent cloud infrastructure for continuous growth.
+Businesses across the US and Canada have partnered with qualified cloud hosting services providers like gotomyerp to ensure a competent cloud infrastructure for continuous growth.

 Cloud computing, accounting software, and artificial intelligence will simplify the industry’s shift toward resilience and proficiency.
-It’ll also make WFH and remote practices more convenient and unified.
+It’ll also make work-from-home and remote practices more convenient and unified.